faisaldarbar/faisaldarbar.github.io/content/posts/hugo-theme-design-and-content-migration.md

 ## 🎯 Goal for This Week

-> Get my live site (faisaldarbar.com) running cleanly on my forked theme (`hugo-papermod-fd`), using the new demo structure.
+> Get my live site (faisaldarbar.com) running cleanly on my forked theme (`hugo-papermodest`), using the new demo structure.

 ---